 Resources for Healthcare Providers

-MSK faculty are leaders in training and educating healthcare professionals about LGBT issues.
+MSK faculty are leaders in training and educating healthcare professionals about LGBTQ issues.

 Vickers, Andrew J., Tin, Amy L., Singh, Karandeep, Dunn, Rodney L., Mulhall, John (2020).
 Updating the International Index of Erectile Function: Evaluation of a Large Clinical Data Set.
 Journal of Sexual Medicine, 2021 Dec;18(12):2020-2027.